hasan-farooq/algo-problems/README.md

 This repository contains Python implementations for Data Structures &amp; Algorithms Problems This can be helpful for revising the Data Structures & Design of Algorithms.

-The problems are describes in the "Tasks" file
+The problems are described in the "Tasks" file